-- A student returning to school following hospitalization due to suicide risk assessment/evaluation, suicidal ideation, attempt or self-harm, must have written permission to return to school from a medical provider.
-This can be in the form of a signed letter from the medical provider, the KIPP SoCal Medical Clearance form, or hospital discharge papers that clearly state the student is cleared and safe to return to school. - 2.
-Once the student returns, the parent/guardian should escort the student on the first day. - 3.
-The School Counselor should consider holding a re-entry meeting with key support team members, administrative designee, parents/guardians, and the student to facilitate a successful transition. - 4.
-During this meeting be sure to address any incidences of alleged bullying, identify a plan for the student to make-up or catch-up on missed work, identify supports within the school setting and at home, obtain consent for counseling services and to communicate with outside providers (KIPP SoCal Release of Information form), and identify a plan to check-in and monitor student progress.
+- 1. A student returning to school following hospitalization or external risk assessment due to suicide risk assessment/evaluation, suicidal ideation, attempt or self-harm, must have written clearance to return to school from a medical provider.
+This can be in the form of a signed letter from the medical provider, the KIPP SoCal Medical Clearance form or hospital discharge papers that clearly state the student has been assessed and is cleared and safe to return to school. - 2.
+Once the student returns, the parent/caregiver should escort the student on the first day.

+- 3. The School Counselor must hold a re-entry meeting with key support team members, administrative designee, parents/guardians, and student to facilitate a successful transition. - 4.
+During this meeting, incidences of alleged bullying will be addressed, a plan for the student to make-up or catch-up on missed work, identify supports within the school setting and at home, obtain consent for counseling services and to communicate with outside providers (KIPP SoCalRelease of Information form), and identify a plan to check-in and monitor student progress.